LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 If you've clicked on this blog post you're likely already interested in conditional flows and/or conditional density estimation but just for the non-believers out there, I'll still lay out the use cases for conditional flows.

-The essence of the method is that instead of just learning the probability distribution for a set of parameters $$p(\vec{\theta})$$ you can learn the _conditional_ probability distribution $$p(\vec{\theta}|\vec{x})$$ which allows you thing including but not limited to:
+The essence of the method is that instead of just learning the probability distribution for a set of parameters $$p(\vec{\theta})$$ you can learn the _conditional_ probability distribution $$p(\vec{\theta}|\vec{x})$$ which allows you to do many things including but not limited to:
 1. Pre-train a conditional density based on possible realisations of the data and when you want to apply it in real life, it's just a question of plugging the data in.
-And then if you get more data, you can just plug that in practically without having to redo the analysis. i.e. ___Amortised Inference___
+If you get more data, you can then just plug that in, practically without having to redo the analysis. i.e. ___Amortised Inference___
     - e.g. [Dingo](https://dingo-gw.readthedocs.io/en/latest/) is a gravitational wave analysis tool that in part utilises it for this purpose
 2. Predict future states based on past states, i.e. forecasting
     - If my state _was_ $$x_i$$ what is the probability that the state $$x_{i+1}$$ will be...
 3. Conditional generation of data/parameters/variables
     - e.g. generating high resolution images from low resolution ones.
 For example [SRFlow: Learning the Super-Resolution Space with Normalizing Flow](https://arxiv.org/abs/2006.14200)
+    - e.g. approximating an expensive generator

 Otherwise, I'll try and keep this short and just move on to how they work.

 # Mathematical Setup

-If you have read my other post on [Building a normalising flow from scratch using PyTorch](https://liamcpinchbeck.github.io/posts/2025/08/2025-08-04-flow-from-scratch/) or are already familiar with how RealNVP architectures/normalising flows are constructed then a conditional flow is really not that much more complicated.
+If you have read my other post on [Building a normalising flow from scratch using PyTorch](https://liamcpinchbeck.github.io/posts/2025/08/2025-08-04-flow-from-scratch/), or are already familiar with how RealNVP architectures/normalising flows are constructed, then a conditional flow is really not that much more complicated.

-The unconditional flow setup is that it transforms some base distribution variable $$\vec{u}$$ that follows some simple analytical distribution $$p_\vec{u}$$ the we learn to transform into the density that we wish to investigate $$p_\vec{\theta}(\vec{\theta})$$,
+The idea behinds normalising flows is that they transform some base distribution variable $$\vec{u}$$, following some simple analytical distribution $$p_\vec{u}$$, into the density that we wish to investigate $$p_\vec{\theta}(\vec{\theta})$$,

 $$
 \begin{align}